BikramMondal5/Birthday-wish/README.md

 5. 🎈 Click the balloon **three times** to pop it and reveal the birthday wishes 🎊
 6. 💝 Enjoy the photo gallery and warm birthday wishes! 🥰

-## ✨ Special Features

-- 🗓️ Scheduled birthday notifications
-- 🧊 Interactive 3D balloon
-- 🖼️ Photo gallery with sweet memories
-- 🎼 Background music to set the mood
-- 🎉 Confetti and particle effects for celebration
-- 📱 Progressive Web App support for mobile devices

-## 🛠️ Technical Details

-This website uses:
-- 🌀 **Three.js** for 3D effects
-- ⚡ **GSAP** for stunning animations
-- 🧾 **Service Workers** for real-time notifications and offline capabilities

 ## 📝 Note

 This is a **personal birthday project**.
 All images and special dates are unique to the recipient 💌.